How to Professionally Ask For an Update at Work: Tips + Examples

 Commonly referred to as a “follow-up message or email”, the update request is a standard practice in modern-day business communication.

-In most cases, professionals are using email for formal update requests.
+In most cases, professionals use email when asking for an update formally.

-Each time you write to a coworker requesting information or action, or to a client reminding them to take action, you’re sending an update request.
+Each time you write to a coworker or a client requesting information or action, you’re crafting an update request.

-Requesting and responding to update requests is probably the most common business writing activity for most professionals across many industries.
+Asking for an update and responding to update requests are probably the most common business writing activities for professionals across industries.

-This is why it’s imperative to optimize these types of work messages to meet a professional standard.
+Optimizing these types of work messages is imperative in meeting a professional standard.

 💡 Pumble Pro Tip